-The topic of privilege comes up from time to time in our Girls Who Travel Facebook community.
+The topic of privilege comes up from time to time in our Her Adventures Facebook community.
 It was discussed a few times last week.
-So I want to take a moment to share GWT’s stance on travel and privilege.
+So I want to take a moment to share HERA’s stance on travel and privilege.

 Occasionally, someone will post an inspirational quote about how travel is in our power if we just go, if we just set our mind to it, if we just save enough, if we just seize the moment and worry later.
 There’s nothing inherently wrong with these words of wisdom.
 Sometimes we can use a reminder if we’re feeling stuck and need something to get us to take the plunge.
 But, as with most “universal” advice, it can whitewash reality and marginalize people.